faranalytics/socketnaut/README.md

 The `maxWorkers` argument is a hard limit on *online* threads; however, because thread termination is asynchronous it is possible for the combined count of online and liminal threads to briefly exceed this limit.

-The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive worker threads.
+The `workersCheckingInterval` argument specifies the approximate interval at which Socketnaut will attempt to clean up inactive worker threads.
 If Socketnaut's proxy finds that a thread has 0 connections, Socketnaut will remove it from the pool and send it a notification requesting that it exit.

-The default interval is `60000` milliseconds.
+The `workerCount` argument sets the number of worker threads to be spawned when Socketnaut starts.
+When this argument is specified the effect is for both `minWorkers` and `maxWorkers` to be set to the value of `workerCount`.

-By variously specifying `minWorkers`, `maxWorkers`, and `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.
+By variously specifying `minWorkers`, `maxWorkers`, and `workersCheckingInterval`, or `workerCount`, you can tune Socketnaut according to the requirements of your environment.

 ## The Client-Proxy Socket's Remote Address and Port